cool-RR/python_toolbox/README.markdown

 For a more thorugh introduction to how GarlicSim works, check out the ** [Introduction to GarlicSim](http://dl.getdropbox.com/u/1927707/Introduction%20to%20GarlicSim.doc) ** - Though not yet complete, it goes deep into the principles of GarlicSim and how to work with it.

-GarlicSim is written in Python.
+GarlicSim itself is written in pure Python.
+When writing simpacks it is possible to use C code for greater speed.

 -------